HDFGroup/hdf5/doc/getting-started-with-hdf5-development.md

 1. Create a variable named `ret_value` with the same type as the return value for the function.
-If the type is `herr_t` it is frequently set to `SUCCEED` and will be set to the `FAIL` on errors.
+If the type is `herr_t` it is frequently set to `SUCCEED` and will be set to `FAIL` on errors.
 In most other cases, the value is initialized to the 'bad' value and the function's code will set `ret_value` to a 'good' value at some point, with errors setting it back to the 'bad' value.